thefranciscook/office-productivity-snippets/README.md

-# 🧰 Mac-Friendly Office Tools (Python)
+# 🧰 Mac‑Friendly Office Tools (Python)

-These lightweight Python scripts help with everyday office tasks — like turning images into slides, converting PDFs, **converting Word documents to Markdown**, cleaning up HTML, or splitting multi‑page image files.
+These lightweight Python scripts help with everyday office tasks — like turning images into slides, converting PDFs, **converting Word documents to Markdown**, cleaning up HTML, **merging Markdown files based on a Table of Contents**, or splitting multi‑page image files.
 No coding experience needed.
 If you're a designer, executive assistant, or just someone who works with documents a lot, you're in the right place.

 ---